Harstad Municipality: Churches

-The Church of Norway has five parishes (sokn) within the municipality of Harstad.
+The Church of Norway has five parishes (sokn) within Harstad Municipality.
 It is part of the Trondenes prosti (deanery) in the Diocese of Nord-Hålogaland.

 Military connections

 Harstad traditionally has strong ties with the Norwegian Armed Forces.
-Kystjegerkommandoen (Coastal Ranger Command) has its home base at Trondenes, Harstad.
-Marinejegerkommandoen is based in Ramsund in Tjeldsund on the mainland south of Harstad.
-General Carl Gustav Fleischer led the field operations of the Norwegian Armed Forces in WW2, among them the 7,500 soldiers which from the north pushed the Nazi Germans back to Narvik and participated in retaking Narvik on 28 May 1940.
+Kystjegerkommandoen (Coastal Ranger Command) has its home base at Trondenes, just north of the town of Harstad.
+Marinejegerkommandoen is based in Ramsund, a village in neighboring Tjeldsund Municipality on the mainland south of Harstad.
+General Carl Gustav Fleischer led the field operations of the Norwegian Armed Forces in World War II, among them the 7,500 soldiers which from the north pushed the Nazi Germans back to Narvik and participated in retaking Narvik on 28 May 1940.
 A street in Harstad is named Gen. Fleischers Gate in his honour.

-Operation Judgement, Kilbotn took place on 4 May 1945, when the Fleet Air Arm of the Royal Navy attacked a U-boat base at Kilbotn, a village in the Harstad district, sinking two ships and a U-boat.
+Operation Judgement took place on 4 May 1945, when the Fleet Air Arm of the Royal Navy attacked a U-boat base at Kilbotn, a village in the Harstad district, sinking two ships and a U-boat.

 Harstad is also the hometown of the Norwegian army band "Forsvarets Musikkorps Nord Norge" with professional musicians.